Henna coloring is one of the most popular coloring capillary techniques. But is it possible to do a chemical coloring after henna?

 Here is a result of coloring on Biocoiff' henna hair before/after.

-Some henna may contain additives and metal salts such as sodium picramate.
+Some henna may contain additives and metallic salts such as sodium picramate.

 The latter is a highly allergenic component that can cause violent chemical reactions.